sylhare/webkit/ex_Javascript/localstorage/save game in browser.md

 ## Save Game Data in Browser With HTML5 LocalStorage

-**It is a copy-paste form [www.gameplaypassion.com](https://web.archive.org/web/20160501000000*/http://www.gameplaypassion.com:80/blog/how-to-save-game-data-in-browser-html5-localstorage/), because the website is no longer available.**
+**It is a extract from [gameplaypassion](https://web.archive.org/web/20160501000000*/http://www.gameplaypassion.com:80/blog/how-to-save-game-data-in-browser-html5-localstorage/), because the website is no longer available.**

 If you close or refresh a web page, all your javascript variables are lost forever unless you use HTML5 LocalStorage.

-In this article, I introduce you to localStorage and how you can use it to save game data in the browser.
+In this article, I introduce you to `localStorage` and how you can use it to save game data in the browser.

 ### LocalStorage in 2 Seconds